dmbfm/zwc/README.md

-# ZWC -- a WC clone written in zig
+# ZWC: a WC clone written in zig

 That's it.
 Just a line/word/character counter written in zig for learning purposes.